vlang/vorum/README.md

 ### Setting up the database

-Install Postgres and libpq, create a database `vorum` (you can use any name), and run the initalization script:
+Install Postgres and libpq, create a database `vorum` (you can use any name), and run the initialization script:

 ```
 psql -f init_postgres_db.sql -d vorum